WED-2023/assignment3-2-322685314_313188799_assignment2/README.md

 Ravit Cohen, ID: 313188799

-Our website is know avaible on [tastydevs](https://tastydevs.cs.bgu.ac.il/).
+Our website is now available on [tastydevs](https://tastydevs.cs.bgu.ac.il/).

 A screenshot of the server running was submitted in the appropriate assignment box on Moodle.